utah-MFDA/h.r.3.3_pdk/README.md

 # Process design kit (PDK) for the H.R.3.3 3D printer.

-All of the components for the library are placed in the Components subdirectory which is further broken out into subdirectories into there respective functional directory (valve, mixer, ...).
+All of the components for the library are placed in the Components subdirectory which is further broken out into subdirectories into thier respective functional directory (valve, mixer, ...).
 Inside those directories are the respective specific component containing three different files for the software:
  - LEF (.lef)
  - Verilog-AMS (.va)
  - OpenSCAD (.scad)